-Right to Left: Terrence Truman, Stephan Fehres, Terry de Regt, Radek Krystof, Gary Hammonds
+Left to Right: Terrence Truman, Stephan Fehres, Terry de Regt, Radek Krystof, Gary Hammonds

 Those where the hardest 3-4 months that I had with Femke.
 We had to learn allot.
 So afterwards of the show.
 I was driving home and I felt a huge weight just lifted from my shoulders.
 And I cried.
 I was relieved that we managed to do something which was unbelievable hard yet we managed to pull it off.
 We received praises from everyone in Europe.
 This was seriously the first time I felt appreciation for the hard work we did.
 It felt good so we stayed.
 I thought, if we can do this, we can do everything.
 And I would like to thank Femke Briene from the bottom of my heart.
 Because without her, this would have probably not worked out.
 Also I would like to thank Gerard van Dooren & all the others who have helped us and are still helping us with the club

 What are some of the challenges you have experienced running and ADBA club?